Best condo insurance companies

 Mortgage lenders will typically require you to have condo insurance coverage as long as you’re paying off the loan.
 However, you don’t want to end up paying for more coverage than you need.

-As with all types of insurance, shop around for the best value.
-You may find that the same limit or the identical amount of coverage could vary in price significantly from one carrier to another.
+3. As with all types of insurance, shop around for the best value.
+You may find that the same limit or identical amount of coverage can vary significantly in price from one carrier to another.
 Get insurance quotes from at least three providers.
-When shopping for a condo insurance policy, don’t forget to take advantage of carrier discounts such as bundling condo and auto insurance or adding a home security system for extra savings.

 Methodology